Conflict of Interest Disclosure

 Conflicts of interest arising from referral arrangements

-Financial advisors may receive compensation in the form of referral fees arising from a referral arrangement with a third-party with whom Security Financial Services has a referral arrangement.
+Advising Representatives may receive compensation in the form of referral fees arising from a referral arrangement with a third-party with whom Security Financial Services has a referral arrangement.
 These referral arrangements are for products and services not offered by Security Financial Services.
 This conflict of interest is managed through allowing only permitted referral arrangement with third parties and providing the client with a referral disclosure that includes information on referral fees.
-Security Financial Services has policies and procedures in place to ensure that referrals of clients to third parties are made in the client’s best interest, irrespective of referral fees or any form of compensation or non-monetary benefit.
+Security Financial Services has policies and procedures in place to ensure that referrals of clients to third parties are made in the client’s best interest, irrespective of referral fees or any form of compensation or non monetary benefit.

 Full or partial authority over the financial affairs of a client

-Security Financial Services has policies and procedures in place to ensure that financial advisors do not have full or partial control or authority over the financial affairs of a client, including a prohibition on acting as Powers of Attorney, Trustees, or Executors on behalf of clients.
+Security Financial Services has policies and procedures in place to ensure that advising representatives do not have full or partial control or authority over the financial affairs of a client, including a prohibition on acting as Powers of Attorney, Trustees, or Executors on behalf of clients.

 Personal financial dealings with clients